sumeetmathpati/cs-gate/_dbms/schedules/schedules.md

 $$\frac{(K1 + K2 + K3 + ..... + Kn)!}{ (K1! * K2! * K3! * ... * Kn!)}$$

-We are dividing with $(K1! * K2! * K3! * ... * Kn!)$ because we dont want permutation between a instructions of a transaction, we want the instructions of a transaction to execute in serial order.
+We are dividing with $(K1! * K2! * K3! * ... * Kn!)$ because we dont want permutation between a instructions of a transaction, we want the instructions of a transaction to execute in same order.
 {: .info}

 ## Total Number of Serial Schedule